vayners/repo/README.md

 # repo
-My digital 'junk' drawer for all things code!
+A digital drawer for all things code!